zachguo/DepND/README.md

 > * P.S.
 Whether some exceptions (e.g. "negative", "without", "lack" in above table) arose depends on the performance of the dependency parser.
 > * *ggMST* (double "g" indicates governor of governor) can be replaced by *$_Elevate*.
+> * There're also minor rules to deal with subjunctive moods.

 #### So, add some minor rules: